Answers to Frequently Asked Questions about ILLiad

 Who is eligible for Georgia Southern's ILLiad services?

 All faculty, faculty emeriti, staff, and currently enrolled Georgia Southern students and graduate students are eligible for ILLiad services, as well as East Georgia College at Georgia Southern students.
-BUT, ILLiad services are a privilege, not a right.
-Anyone who abuses the service by not returning items in a timely manner can lose ILL borrowing privileges.
+Abuse of ILL or failure to comply with policies and procedures may result in a loss of ILL privileges.
 Also, all users are not necessarily eligible for all services.

 What services are included in Georgia Southern's ILLiad service?